-Just before serving, gently re-heat the sauce and add the mussels and brown shrimps, ensuring they are hot before serving.
+Just before serving, gently re-heat the sauce and add the mussels, ensuring they are hot before serving.

 Heat a frying pan until very hot and add the sunflower oil.
 Season the sea bass with Maldon sea salt on both sides and then add the fish carefully to the pan, skin side down.
 Cook the fish on the skin side until the skin is golden brown and then transfer to the oven for 3 minutes to finish cooking.